 First, the source of the amblyopia must be identified.
 When indicated, eyeglasses are prescribed.
 Many eye doctors, particularly pediatric ophthalmologists, begin treatment by patching the "good" eye.
 However, numerous studies have indicated that patching has been proven to be ineffective!
-Likewise, some doctors recommend atropine eye drops.
-However, atropine eye drops merely address the symptoms and not the neuro-optometric cause itself.
+Likewise, some doctors recommend prescription eye drops.
+However, prescription eye drops merely address the symptoms and not the neuro-optometric cause itself.

 The common approach treats the problem as a problem in that one eye.
 Treating one eye may improve the acuity (being able to see letters on a chart) for a while, but often reverts and regresses.

 The developmental approach taken by Vision Therapists realizes that amblyopia is really not an eye problem, but rather a problem of not being able to use the two eyes together as a team (eye-teaming).
 This approach is therefore often much more successful.
 In the same way that it was difficult for a parent to identify if someone had the problem to begin with, it is often difficult for them to know if an eye doctor's recommendation to patch the eye is really working.
 They, therefore, may be losing time with an ineffective and outdated treatment plan.

 Amblyopia does not go always away on its own, and it can significantly affect a child’s ability to learn and thrive socially.
 Untreated amblyopia can lead to permanent visual problems and poor depth perception.
 To prevent this and to give your child the best vision possible, amblyopia should be treated early by vision therapy.